Estimated reading time: 4 minutes

 So, here are the 5 steps to make a simple and inexpensive worm farm at home.
 This will provide the right habitat to keep your worms happy.

 1. Get a suitable box.
 A simple polystyrene box with a lid will do.
-You can probably get one from your local organic or fruit and veg shop, or possibly even the supermarket if you don’t have a greengrocer nearby.
+You can probably get one from your local organic or fruit and veg shop.
+Try your local supermarket if you don’t have a greengrocer nearby.
 Put a drainage hole in the bottom if there isn’t one.
+If you can’t find a box with a lid that’s fine too.
+Drape something like a hessian sack over the top for a lid.

 2. Line the bottom of the box with some appropriate bedding material and wet it thoroughly.
 It should be about 10 cm deep in total.

-4. Put the lid on the box (pierce a few air holes in it first).
-Place your worm farm in a spot with an even temperature – not too hot or cold, and not in direct sun.
+2. Put the lid on the box (pierce a few air holes in it first).
+Place your worm farm in a spot with an even temperature.
+It needs to be not too hot or cold, and not in direct sun.

 Worm food